-The Old School ( below left ) that stood on the green, and was erected by Lord Walsingham in 1874 for 30 children; average attendence was 22.
+The Old School ( below left ) that once stood on the green was erected by Lord Walsingham in 1874 for 30 children; average attendance would have been 22.
 In 1883 School mistress was Miss Sarah Herring and 1892 was Mrs Kate Kirk.

-The young boy seen there is John Baldwin, at the time of this photo the School was closed.
-During 1942 it was used by the home guard, When a few years later it was demolished.
-A small piece of the school entrance step remains.
+The young boy seen in the photo below is John Baldwin, at the time of this photo the School was closed.
+During 1942 it was used by the home guard, a few years later it was demolished.
+A small piece of the school entrance step can be seen today.

 The Bus shelter ( above right ) has a thatched roof over flint and red brick walls, the shelter was given by the villagers and friends of Merton to commemorate the Silver Jubilee of 7th June 1977.

-The shelter has seating areas inside and out, and was built by a local builder and the roof was thatched by local Thatcher Alwyn Mindham.
+The shelter has seating areas inside and out, and was built by a local builder, the roof was thatched by local Thatcher Alwyn Mindham.
 Outside seating was built by local man Glendy Sutton.
 With labouring help by local children and pensioners.

 Tottington Terrace, so called when people of Tottington village were forced from their homes in the early years of the second world war (1942) by the War Department and used by the M.O.D., Known as the Battle Area.
 The people of Tottington,and other close by village's were given other accommodation, some here at Merton Green.
 Original residents of Tottington were given assurances that when the war ended they would be allowed to return to there homes, This promise was never kept....
 There is a excellent book that covers this and the history of Tottington;-